-In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of Czech Gas Networks Investments S.à r.l. (the "Company") and its subsidiaries (the "Group") as at 31 December 2020, and of the consolidated results of its operations for the year then ended in accordance with Luxembourg legal and regulatory requirements relating to the preparation and presentation of the consolidated financial statements.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of Czech Gas Networks Investments S.à r.l. (the "Company") and its subsidiaries (the "Group") as at 31 December 2021, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.